dleeftink/QuickSet/readme.md

 1. Large sets affect performance
 2. Only limited top-k slots available (<16)
 3. No set size parameter yet
 4. No type checking of unsigned integers
+5. Reverse iteration not implemented yet

 ## Benchmarks
 On a Intel(R) Core(TM) i7-8565U CPU @ 1.80GHz-1.99 GHz with 16GB RAM,